jmerestain/expo-firebase-template/README.md

 * Expo
 * Firebase

+## Prerequisites

+1. Create a new Firebase project
+2. Make use of Firebase Auth using email and password

+## Installation

 ```
 npm install -g expo-cli
 npm i
 npm run start
 ```

-## Prerequisite

-1. Create a new Firebase project
-2. Make use of Firebase Auth using email and password

 ## Configuration